gwacter-zz/sdn-workshop/exercises/03-simple-switch.md

 # Ryu Framework

-Ryu is a component-based software defined networking framework for writing software defined controllers.
-Ryu is written in Python and supports OpenFlow 1.0 through to 1.5.
+Ryu is a component-based software defined networking framework.
+If you want to manage openflow switches, you use the framework to write your Ryu application.
+Your application tells Ryu how you want to manage the switches to implement your desired functionality.
+Then Ryu configures the switches by using OpenFlow protocol, etc.

+Writing Ryu application is easy.
+It's just Python scripts.

-In this exercise you will use work with the ryu implementation of a simple switch.
+In this exercise you will use work with an existing Ryu implementation of a simple learning switch.

-We assume that ryu has already been installed and can be found in ``/usr/local/lib/python2.7/dist-packages``.
+You can [install ryu simply usig ``pip``](http://ryu.readthedocs.io/en/latest/getting_started.html) but we assume that you are using our VM that has ryu has already installed (by default in ``/usr/local/lib/python2.7/dist-packages``).

 # Starting the RYU Openflow controller